RestDB/webanalytics/README.md

 - Easy integration with your existing websites

 ## Screenshots
-Users can signup and login using the NPM package [codehooks-auth](https://www.npmjs.com/package/codehooks-auth)
+User authentication is solved by using the NPM package [codehooks-auth](https://www.npmjs.com/package/codehooks-auth)

 ![Screenshot 1](screenshots/signin.png)